vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 <typography id="using-json-stringify-parse" element="h3">Using JSON.stringify & JSON.parse</typography>

-JSON.parse() & JSON.stringify() way of deep cloning offers an easy but unreliable deep cloning because it tends to lose some data along the way (Valid JSON data types don't include functions, symbols and undefined).
-It is extremely slow for larger objects.
+JSON.stringify() & JSON.parse() way of deep cloning offers an easy but unreliable deep cloning because it tends to lose some data along the way (Valid JSON data types don't include functions, symbols and undefined).
+Also, it is extremely slow for larger objects.

 ```javascript